Rudr16a/Flask/README.md

 # Flask
-# Flask for Data Science - README
+# Flask for Data Science

 ## Overview
 This project demonstrates how to use Flask, a lightweight web framework, for creating a simple web application that integrates data science functionalities.
 The application showcases how to deploy data science models and visualizations on the web, making them accessible and interactive.